CiderAndWhisky/timelapse/README.md

   folder is  set to '/', you might have a surprise otherwise...
 * `--keepTempImages` - By default, the temporary images rendered will be deleted after the video is created.
 Use this switch to keep them.
+* `--cores` - If set to a value greater than 1, parallel rendering will be used.
+This will cause a significant speedup in rendering time. **WARNING**: Do not set to a higher value then the number of cores you have, rather use something like 80% of your cores.
+Otherwise, the system might become unresponsive during rendering time!

+### A note on parallelisation
+For my [example video](https://www.youtube.com/watch?v=NqrSRqagNSY), the rendering time was reduced from 19 minutes to less than 5 minutes using 10 of my 12 cores.
+It does not scale linearly, because it also produces I/O which cannot be used in parallel.
+So, experiment with the core count and the speedup, it depends highly on your hardware.